More than 2 billion people live in countries experiencing high water stress.

-People with access to clean water
+People with access to water or handwashing stations

 WHY CLEAN WATER?